Save 40% Off An Annual Plan

 JANUARY THROUGH FEBRUARY

 They didn’t nickname Lake Winnipeg “Big Windy” for nothing.
 Weather can be very tough this time of year.
-Blizzard conditions and extremely cold temperatures are common, and trying to move in these conditions can be nearly impossible.
+Blizzard conditions and sub-zero temperatures are common, and trying to move to find fish in these extreme conditions can be nearly impossible.
 That’s why it’s important that you bring plenty of extra equipment.

 Despite these tough conditions, there is a big benefit to fishing during this period: fewer people.
 That means there are more accommodations available and more space on the ice.
-Sometimes with less pressure means your chance of catching a trophy fish is even greater.
+Less pressure can also increase your chances of catching a trophy fish.

 MARCH

-With the warmer temperatures, longer days, and the fish starting to pile up before the spawn – March is the most popular time of the year to hit the lake.
+With the warmer temperatures, longer days, and the fish starting to pile up shallow before the spawn – March is generally the most popular time of the year to hit Lake Winnipeg ice.
 However, with more anglers comes more pressure.

 This, in combination with the warmer weather, also means accessing the lake can become difficult.
-Muddy, torn up roads, rough tracks, and plenty of commotion are things to expect this time of the year.
+Muddy, torn up roads and accesses, rough tracks, and plenty of commotion are things to expect this time of the year.
 Some of the muddier roads can’t even be accessed.

 Both times of the year can produce incredible fishing.